Research and reports

 While some tenants won't want - or be able - to be present during the check-out process, if they can be there then you stand a better chance of easily resolving minor disputes on the spot rather than through a lengthy and potentially expensive court case.

-After its announcement in the Autumn Statement last year, 2016 saw the introduction of a major change to if and how landlords can receive reimbursements for the cost of wear and tear.
-As of April this year, landlords can only claim for wear and tear costs they have actually incurred.
+After its announcement in the Autumn Statement in 2015, 2016 saw the introduction of a major change to if and how landlords can receive reimbursements for the cost of wear and tear.
+As of April 2016, landlords can only claim for wear and tear costs they have actually incurred.

 As things stood before, landlords were allowed to deduct an annual allowance for wear and tear from their taxable profits.
 Now you will have to provide itemised receipts if you wish to have the costs deducted from your tax.

 The government’s website has an overview of the changes, stating “The relief given will be for the cost of a like-for-like, or nearest modern equivalent, replacement asset, plus any costs incurred in disposing of, or less any proceeds received for, the asset being replaced.”

 The new wear and tear allowance rules came into force on 6 April 2016, and they're known as the Replacement Relief.
 The new relief applies to all rented properties, whether furnished or unfurnished.

 Landlords can now claim the cost of a replacement item, with a maximumum value of a modern equivalent in the event that the new item is an improvement on the old one.
 Relief is also offered on the cost of disposal of the old item and installation of the new one.
 From this total you must deduct any cash or payment in kind received for the old item.

 Much like with business expenses, it's important to note that relief is only available on items that are provided for the sole use of the tenant.
 In addition, you should note that the Replacement Relief is not available to properties on which you're claiming under the Rent-A-Room scheme.